jpuigsegur/spring-cloud-netflix-sample/README.md

 The run script presupposes that you have consul installed and runs a local development instance.

+It uses tags to select instances to be called (i.e. mirroring AWS availability zones).

 ## Client side balancing using Ribbon

 ## Edge server using zuul